 9. Sell the project internally.
 Form an internal communication team to publicize the project and to convey its benefits to the rest of the organization.
 As soon as a stable project plan is delivered, develop a road map with the project deliverables.
-Publish this information in public spaces within the company so that all the employees are aware of the upcoming deliverables.
+Publish this information in public spaces within the company so all employees are aware of upcoming deliverables.
 Your communications strategy should focus on providing visual, living, and simple-to-understand documents.
-Create a mechanism for non-project employees to ask questions or raise issues and develop a means for addressing these issues quickly and in a public forum.
-Remember too that the executive owner is the face of the program to internal and external stakeholders.
+Create a mechanism for nonproject employees to ask questions or raise issues, and develop a means for addressing these issues quickly and in a public forum.
+Remember, too, that the executive owner is the face of the program to internal and external stakeholders.
 Therefore, that role and all that goes with it should not be delegated to subordinates or consultants.